AaqibAhamed/AaqibAhamed/README.md

 - 😄 Pronouns: People use to Call me WIKI in Industry.

-- ⚡ Fun fact: Like to solve Puzzles,Sudoke and Rubik's Cube.
+- ⚡ Fun fact: Like to solve Puzzles,Sudoku and Rubik's Cube.
 Love to play Chess.

+   **

 <!--
 **AaqibAhamed/AaqibAhamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.